RynoM/self-hosted-deployment/README.md

 ## Setup
 The following steps are to be executed on the same server the docker compose stack is meant to run on.
-It assumes its a linux machine with an ssh server running.
+It assumes it's a linux machine with an ssh server running.

 1) Use `docker compose up -d gitea` to start Gitea
 2) browse to the new Gitea instance and go through initial setup.